danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

     # ...
 ```

-Next step is being able to pass the values of these environment variables to docker compose via the CLI.
-You can do this using the `--env-file` argument, passing in a path to a file containing the values:
+Next step is being able to pass the values of these environment variables to docker compose via the command line.
+This can be accomplished with the `--env-file` argument, passing in a path to a file containing the values:

 ```
 docker-compose --env-file .env.dockercompose.local build